Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Custom Dimension Update method includes the following elements:

-• A single JSON customDimension object containing information about the newly updated custom dimension.
-The returned object will not include a populators array.
+• A JSON customDimension object with details of the updated custom dimension, excluding the populators array.

-Note: For a description of the JSON name:value pairs in a customDimension object see Custom Dimension JSON.
+Note: For details on the JSON name/value pairs in a customDimension object, see Custom Dimension JSON.

 top | section